CLOSE X

 Heidelberg’s popularity continues today.

-Although little Heidelberg has a population of only 120,000, more than 11 million people visit it every year.
+Although little Heidelberg has a population of only 120,000, more than 11 million people visit it yearly.
 That includes 3 million day-trippers, a record in Germany.
 (Many of them, I’m sure, discover that Heidelberg is an easy and fast day trip by train from Frankfurt).
 And in annual tourism polls, overseas visitors continue to vote Heidelberg’s Castle as the best destination in Germany.

 If you wonder whether Heidelberg is someplace special…in a word, yes.
 And I kick myself for not having visited sooner.